Skip to content

 Microenterprise

-An enterprise employing fewer than 10 persons with annual turnover or balance sheet total not exceeding EUR 2 million; exempt from service accessibility requirements but not from product obligations [Art.
-3(23), Art.
-4(5)].
+An enterprise employing fewer than 10 persons with annual turnover or annual balance sheet not exceeding EUR 2 million [Art.
+3(23)].
+Microenterprises providing services are fully exempt from the EAA service requirements.

 Disproportionate burden